Cancer and Hair Loss: Frequently Asked Questions

 How Long After Chemotherapy Will It Take for My Hair To Fall Out?

 Drugs used during chemotherapy treat cancer by attacking the cancer causing cells in a patient's body.
 Unfortunately, these drugs can also attack hair growth cells as well.
 Whether or not you experience hair loss during chemotherapy depends on the type of treatment, medication, and dosage you receive.
 Most chemotherapy patients report losing their hair approximately 2-4 weeks after starting treatment.
 Hair may come out in clumps or in single strands, all at once or gradually.
 You may notice loose hair on your pillow, in your hair brush or shower drain.
 Chemotherapy treatments may also cause scalp tenderness.

 How Can I Prepare for My Impending Hair Loss?

-Many of our customers have told us how thankful they were that they were made the necessary preparations for losing their hair.
+Many of our customers have told us how thankful they were that they made the necessary preparations for losing their hair.
 Each have their own way of coping and preparing.
-Many cancer patients will cut and wear their hair shorter before a few weeks before they lose their hair to gradually ease into their hair loss.
+Many cancer patients will cut their hair and wear it in a shorter style a few weeks before they lose their hair.
+This helps to make the hair loss a bit less traumatic as and will also make the hair loss easier to manage when it begins to happen.
 Many find that by shaving their head just before their hair loss happens, or when it starts to come out, that they regain a sense of control over the situation.
 This also eliminates the trauma of hair falling out over a period of days.
-Most chemotherapy patients find that they gain piece of mind by being prepared and proactively shopping for headwear and wigs before their hair loss happens.
+Most chemotherapy patients find that they gain peace of mind by being prepared and proactively shopping for headwear and wigs before their hair loss happens.
 Others decide to forgo hats and wigs altogether and go bald.
-No matter what you decide having something warm for your head in the evenings is a must.
+No matter what you decide, having something warm for your head in the evenings is a must.
 Also, considering sun protection is essential.
-Again the process is as unique as you are so go with what feels right for you.
+Again, the process is as unique as you are so go with what feels right for you.